traderepublic/Cilicon/README.md

 ## 🔁 About Cilicon

 Cilicon is a macOS App that leverages Apple's [Virtualization Framework](https://developer.apple.com/documentation/virtualization) to create, provision and run ephemeral virtual machines with minimal setup or maintenance effort.
-You should be able to get up and running with your self-hosted CI in minutes.
+You should be able to get up and running with your self-hosted CI in minutes (not counting the initial image download).

 <table>
   <tr>